juliadietlmeier/CF-OCT-segmentation/README.md

 The open-source dataset can be dowloaded from the Open Science Framework (OSF)

 ## Training
-Use OHSU_UNET_cochlear_multiclass_4paper.py to train the proposed 2D-OCT-UNET,UEfficientNet, VGG16-UNET and the MST-DeepLabv3 models
+Use _OHSU_UNET_cochlear_multiclass_4paper.py_ to train the proposed 2D-OCT-UNET, UEfficientNet, VGG16-UNET and the MST-DeepLabv3 models.
-Use OHSU_UNET_cochlear_multiclass_Segformer_4paper.py to train the SegFormer model
+Use _OHSU_UNET_cochlear_multiclass_Segformer_4paper.py_ to train the SegFormer model

 ## Quantification of Fibrosis